Dark Chronicle: Reception

 IGNs Kaiser Hwang also scored the game 9 out of 10, calling it "arguably the best looking PS2 game out there".
 He concluded that "Dark Cloud 2 takes the standard sequel road and gives us everything that made the original Dark Cloud great, only bigger and better...
 The leap in quality between the two games really is amazing.
 From the incredible graphics, to the great sound, to the refined gameplay, Dark Cloud 2 just oozes of quality and polish".
 Eurogamers Ronan Jennings also scored the game 9 out of 10, writing "it deserves credit for making us focus on actually doing things.
 Its qualities aren't designed to bring quick gasps from casual gamers—they are designed to keep people like you playing for hours on end.
 Add great graphics, decent music and quality voice acting to the mix and there's not much to say against it".
-GameSpy's Christian Nutt scored the game 4 out of 5, saying it fell just short of being a classic: "The biggest and most obvious problem with the game has to be its story.
+GameSpys Christian Nutt scored the game 4 out of 5, saying it fell just short of being a classic: "The biggest and most obvious problem with the game has to be its story.
 There was not a single, solitary moment during the game where I was even the slightest bit interested in or entertained by its copious, well-voiced, cinematic sequences.
 His conclusion was: There's no question in my mind that Dark Cloud 2 is one of the most solid RPG adventures for the PS2; but... it doesn't quite live up to its potential.
 If Level-5 had worked out all of the kinks, it'd be one of my favorite games for the PS2.
 Sadly, it's not.
 While it has my grudging respect, there are many games that I prefer, thanks to DC2's idiosyncrasies".